TheAlchemistNerd/High-Concurrency-Order-Processing-System/README.md

 ## Architecture

+For a detailed discussion on evolving our architecture with a Product Catalog Service, see the [Architectural Vision: Decoupling with a Product Catalog Service](./PRODUCT_CATALOG_SERVICE_ARCHITECTURE.md) document.

 The system is designed with a layered architecture, emphasizing separation of concerns and preparing for a transition to a microservices-based deployment.

 ### Core Components